 Today's Brownie had Egg Replacer as the substitute and it turned out slightly cakey in texture.
-I am not 100% satisfied with it but have to go ahead with sharing the recipe.
-I felt the ones with apple was the best in texture, as apple will aid in both enhancing the taste and the leavening role.
+I am still not 100% fine with the texture, for now, will share the recipe.
+I felt the ones with apple were the best in texture, as apple will aid in both enhancing the taste and the leavening role.

-Since I was looking for a classic brownie recipe, I wanted to try the Katharine Hepburn’s Brownies.
-This recipe is such a no fuss classic recipe.
+Since I was looking for a classic brownie recipe, I wanted to try Katharine Hepburn’s Brownies.
+This recipe is such a no-fuss classic recipe.
 In the original recipe, I read that it really yields a rich and gooey brownie.
 However, with egg replacement, the texture changes.

-Also with almost 2 cups of cooking chocolate, only 1/4 cup flour is used, but the butter was almost 1/2 cup which resulted in too much butter, that the brownie wouldn't set at all.
-I reduced it to 1/4 cup butter, I think I might need to a bit more flour next time, along with apples.
+Another factor is, for almost 2 cups of cooking chocolate, the recipe calls for only 1/4 cup flour, however, the butter is almost 1/2 cup.
+This results in excess buttery texture for the brownie not to set at all.
+I reduced it to 1/4 cup butter, I think I might need a bit more flour next time, along with apples.

 So you see, instead of going ahead with the other bakes, I have spent a precious amount of time, redoing this brownie so many times.
-Though my kids were super elated by the never ending brownie supply.
+Needless to say, my kids were super happy with the never-ending brownie supply.
 I have almost emptied my cooking chocolate and chocolate chips.

 In the ABC Bake around the World series: